keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 };
 ```

-I hope it's enough simple to follow: we have a `Tooltip` component which display a `textNode` when hovering an `Icon`. 🕺
+I hope it's enough simple to follow: we have a `Tooltip` component which display a `textNode` when hovering an `Icon`.

 **Note**: if you are asking "_are you running this also for items inside closed folders?!_" the answer is _yes_ as we need to automatically expand the tree when an entry is found.

 In the code above the problematic (slow) line is the highlighted one: this `searchIntoText` function is the one that execute a regexp on the text, and return only a part of the text truncated with ellipsis.
-A _single_ call to this is not an issue, but is now repeated hundred of times.
+A _single_ call to this is not an issue, but when the issue was reported it was repeated hundred of times.

 # Optimizations

-A couple of small optimizations are possible there.
+A couple of small optimizations are always possible in this case.
-Both of them should have been there from the beginning.

 ## Optimize regexp

-Writing an high-performance regexp is important and I suspect it's not a so well know topic,
-I like spending time into this thanks to a small book I read years ago.
+Writing an high-performance regexp is important and I suspect it's not a so well know topic; I like spending time into this thanks to a small book I read years ago.
-There's few well know tricks that I can't apply here, but one important one is the usage of [flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags_2).
+There's few well know tricks that I can't apply here, but an important one is properly usage of [flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags_2).

 Out regexp pattern was using the global (`g`) flag.
 Do we need it?